Everything you need to know about travelling to Koh Mook, Thailand.

 Top 10 Things to Do in Koh Mook, Thailand

-For such a small island, there’s quite a few awesome things to do in Koh Mook that will keep you entertained for a couple of days at least.
+For such a small island, there are quite a few awesome things to do in Koh Mook that will keep you entertained for a couple of days at least.

 After countless visits to the country, this island has now become one of our favourite places to visit in Thailand.